hashicorp/nomad/website/source/intro/getting-started/jobs.html.md

 You may update a job to change the docker container, to update the application version, or to change the count of a task group to scale with load.

-For now, edit the `example.nomad` file to uncomment the count and set it to 3:
+For now, edit the `example.nomad` file to update the count and set it to 3:

 ```
 # The "count" parameter specifies the number of the task groups that should